project-absence/project-absence/README.md

 ### 👁️ Uncover the unseen

-Project Absence is a tool for analyzing your domains.
-Its features include finding open ports, discovering subdomains, discovering files and more will be coming with the time.
+Project Absence is a security auditing tool designed to assist system administrators and security researchers uncover potentially overlooked security exposures in their domains and servers.
+It can assist in identifying open ports, discovering subdomains, exposing unprotected files, and much more - new features will be added over time.

 ## Getting Started